mikemadisonweb/yii2-rabbitmq/README_v1.md

 ==================
 Wrapper based on php-amqplib to incorporate messaging in your Yii2 application via RabbitMQ.
 Inspired by RabbitMqBundle for Symfony framework which is awesome.

-This documentation is relevant for the latest stable version of the extension.

 [![Latest Stable Version](https://poser.pugx.org/mikemadisonweb/yii2-rabbitmq/v/stable)](https://packagist.org/packages/mikemadisonweb/yii2-rabbitmq)
 [![License](https://poser.pugx.org/mikemadisonweb/yii2-rabbitmq/license)](https://packagist.org/packages/mikemadisonweb/yii2-rabbitmq)